-- in the classroom or outside; - by a teacher, sports coach or a trained teaching assistant; - by a specialist from outside the school, such as a speech and language therapist. - Further specific support may also be provided through a Statement of Special Educational Needs or an Education, Health and Care Plan (EHCP).
-This means your child will have been identified by the class teacher and SENCO as needing a particularly high level of support e.g. individual or small group teaching; specialist equipment which cannot be provided from the budget available to the school.
+- take place in the classroom or outside in another teaching space; - be led by a teacher, the Sports Lead or a teaching assistant; - be led by a specialist from outside the school, such as a speech and language therapist. - Further specific support may also be provided through an Education, Health and Care Plan (EHCP).
+This means your child will have been identified by the class teacher and SENCO as needing a particularly high level of support e.g. individual or small group teaching; specialist equipment which cannot be provided from the budget available to the school. - The 'learning environment' is very calm, quiet and consistent which supports all pupils.
+However, adaptations are made for some pupils e.g. a visual timetable, larger font resources, more space/accessibility, personalised resources e.g spelling cards at their own ability level.

-4. How will both you and I know how my child is doing and how will you help me to support my child's learning?
+5. How will both you and I know how my child is doing and how will you help me to support my child's learning?

 - Once a need has been identified, a cycle of support begins: Assess/Plan/Do/ Review.
 The class teacher or teaching assistant will carry out assessments.
 For some children, additional assessments are carried out by specialists, who are invited into school to observe/asses the child both in and out of the classroom.
 A report is then compiled and sent both to home and school.
 School then has a duty of care to implement any recommendations that have been suggested.
 Examples of such recommendations range from purchasing specific equipment such as pencil grips and sloped writing boards; implementing behaviour strategies unique to that particular child and where necessary the child pursuing some of their education at other educational institutes for short periods of time. - In order to check assessment data, regular pupil progress meetings are held within school and the progress of children on the SEN register is monitored closely to ensure that they are making their own small steps of progression.
-Where this progress is slower than expected, this is addressed with an action plan. - Formal parent consultation takes place twice a year.
-Meetings for pupils with SEN are arranged between the class teacher and parents/carers each term.
+Where this progress is slower than expected, the class teacher, SENCO and teaching assistant will meet to discuss the next steps. - Formal parent consultation takes place once a year.
+In addition, meetings for pupils with SEN are arranged between the class teacher and parents/carers each term and pupils are encouraged to attend.
 Additional meetings can be arranged if required.
-If a child needs extra support, a SEN Support Plan is written by the class teacher in consultation with the parent(s) and the child at the consultation evening. - Home/school communication books/charts are used as appropriate. - Every term, parents/carers are provided with written reports about their child's progress, attainment and attitude to learning in mathematics, reading and writing in addition to general comments.
+If a child needs extra support, a SEN Support Plan is written by the class teacher in consultation with the parent(s) and the child and all parties sign the plan.
+This is reviewed termly (as detailed above). - Home/school communication books/charts are used as appropriate. - Every term, parents/carers are provided with short, written reports about their child's progress, attainment and attitude to learning.
 If any concerns are raised because of these reports, a meeting will be arranged with parents/carers. - Outside services involved with some children provide reports and information about attainment and expected progress for health based needs, such as speech and language or physical development. - We have an open door policy for any daily information that needs to be shared between school and home.
 Any comments and suggestions are always taken into account.